logzio/logz-docs/_source/user-guide/users/single-sign-on/azure-sso.md

     Draft a new [email to Support](mailto:help@logz.io), and include these items:

     * Your zipped certificate (from step 4)
     * Your SAML-P SIGN-ON ENDPOINT (from step 5)

-7. Update the Logz.io app manifest
+7. Configure Azure to send user groups

     Return to the App registrations page.
     If you don't see Logz.io, click **View all applications**.